-When it comes to the diets of diabetics there are innumerable ‘cans’ and ‘cannots.’
+When it comes to answering the question Can Diabetics Eat This and to the diets of diabetics there are innumerable ‘cans’ and ‘cannots.’
 No doubt most of them are in a dilemma and left in a lurch to choose the correct food that will not spike their blood sugar levels.
 Keeping all this in mind, we have to tried to help you in guiding and finding out which of the following foods will be suitable for you.

 Dates are the dried version of the sweet, fleshy fruits of the date palm tree and can be enjoyed on their own or in desserts, smoothies, and other recipes.
 Their natural sweetness in a small bite becomes a cause of concern for most diabetics.
 They are a source of fructose and each contains roughly 18 gm carbs and 67 calories.
 The carb content can be a cause of concern for diabetics but will not be an issue if had in moderation.